PramitSaha/PramitSaha.github.io/index.md

 layout: home
 ---
 ## Updates
 **[Nov.
-2025]** I have been selected to give a talk on our Vision-Language Model Fine-tuning works at the [BMVA Symposium on Multimodal Large Models: Bridging Vision, Language, and Beyond 2025](https://www.bmva.org/meetings/25-11-05-MultimodalLargeModels.html) in London.
+2025]** I was selected to give a talk on our Vision-Language Model Fine-tuning works at the [BMVA Symposium on Multimodal Large Models: Bridging Vision, Language, and Beyond 2025](https://www.bmva.org/meetings/25-11-05-MultimodalLargeModels.html) in London.

 **[Oct.
 2025]** I was invited to give a talk on our real-world Federated Learning works at the [FLOWER UK HLS Day 2025](https://flower.ai/events/flower-uk-health-life-sciences-day/) in Cambridge.